 Many of the richest people in the world are also leaders of nations.
-Some are elected officials, others are absolute monarchs, but all can claim enormous amounts of both power and wealth.
+Some are elected officials, others are absolute monarchs and a few are just figureheads, but all can claim enormous amounts of both power and wealth.

-Who are these wealthy heads of state?
-And how does the wealth of Donald Trump — the richest president in American history — stack up?
-Read on to find out.
+Click through to see how the wealth of Donald Trump — the richest president in American history — compares.

 Harald V Net Worth: $30 Million